Access to Excreta Disposal Facilities

 1) Can the toilets be considered as "improved sanitation facilities"?
 This means either being pit latrines with slab; or ventilated improved pit latrines; or flush or pour toilets (connected to a sewer system or a septic tank); or composting toilets?

-2) Is the average number of toilet users lower than 20 people per one gender-specific toilet? (disaggregate the data by gender)
+2) Is the average number of toilet users not more than 20 people per one gender-specific toilet? (disaggregate the data by gender)

 3) Are the toilets located less than 50 meters from dwellings (or as locally agreed)?